Sports Physicals Questions and Answers

 Each family is different, and may choose to go where they feel most comfortable or may be most convenient.
 Many schools have a doctor or nurse on staff that offer sports physicals, however we recommend going to your pediatrician like at Family First Medical Group.
 Having your family’s doctor to examine your child for a sports physical is a good idea, as your doctor knows your family and your families health history better than others.

 Our pediatricians at Family First Medical Group offer sports physicals for your children and adolescents in your home.
 Our experienced team of medical professionals are available to serve you from 2 different locations.
 Evergreen Park: 9730 S. Western Ave., Suite 700 Evergreen Park, IL 60805 and Mokena: 10260 W. 191st St., Suite 100 Mokena, IL 60448.
 Call us today to book your child’s sports physical, and feel at ease that you are getting the care you and your family deserves.
-We serve patients from Evergreen Park IL, Mokena IL, Oak Lawn IL, Chicago Ridge IL, Hickory Hills IL, Bridgeview IL and Bedford Park IL.
+We serve patients from Evergreen Park IL, Mokena IL, Hickory Hills IL, Oak Lawn IL, Chicago Ridge IL, Bridgeview IL, Bedford Park IL as well as many other areas in the Chicagoland Region.